gdscjec/gdscjec/README.md

+# Project Title

-Google Developer Student Clubs (GDSC) is a community group for college and university students interested in Google developer technologies.
-Students from all undergraduate or graduate programs with an interest in growing as a developer are welcome.
-By joining a GDSC, students grow their knowledge in a peer-to-peer learning environment and build solutions for local businesses and their community.
+The Google Developer Student Club (GDSC) is a community group for college and university students interested in Google developer technologies.
+We welcome students from all undergraduate and graduate programs who are interested in growing as developers.
+Students who join GDSCs grow their knowledge in a peer-to-peer learning environment and build solutions for local businesses.

-**GDSC JEC 2022**
+## Acknowledgements

 - LEAD -> [Ankit Pawar](https://github.com/ankit8453)
 - Machine Learning LEAD -> [Satvik Singh](https://github.com/SA7VIK)
 - Cyber Security LEAD -> [Aditya Muley](https://github.com/Adi-45)